There are a million things to do in London. The challenge isn’t really in finding one. It’s in choosing which ones to fit in your trip.

 If you’re coming to London, go for the old-school cinematic experience by heading to the independent cinemas.
 There’s a good variety of them that are hidden right in the middle of Central London.
 There’s the fancy Electric Cinema in Notting Hill to start with.
 Then there’s also Rich Mix in Shoreditch which operates as a charity.
 Then there’s Whirled Cinema which is a membership-only cinema – if you’re here for a while, they have a weekly membership.
 What a steal!

 The UK may not be very popular for its cuisine, but it certainly is known for one quintessentially British tradition – the afternoon tea.
 The traditional afternoon tea menu includes tea (of course), finger sandwiches, sweet and savoury pastries, miniature cakes, and delectable scones.
 There are many places offering afternoon tea so you can easily choose whichever fits your budget.
-Treat yourself at Claridge’s and enjoy afternoon tea while marveling at their art deco foyer.
+Treat yourself at Claridge’s and enjoy afternoon tea while marvelling at their art deco foyer.
 Head to Petersham Nurseries and have tea in the middle of a garden.
-My personal favourite is the quiet Number Sixteen hotel, which is only a quick 10-minute walk from the V&A museum.
+My personal favourite is the quiet Number Sixteen Hotel, which is only a quick 10-minute walk from the V&A museum.

 Don’t leave London without keeping a token to remind you of all the fun you’ve had.
 And I don’t mean those random knick-knacks printed with the Union Jack flag nor the die-cast keychains sold in hundreds of stalls around the city.
 Go for something thoughtful and classy.
 Buy a V&A museum poster to display at home.
 Stock your pantry with Fortnum & Mason’s luxurious teas and biscuits.
 And if you’re really feeling it, buy yourself a fancy perfume from Penhaligon’s – my personal favourite is Luna.

 Yes, you read that right!
-This won’t be a photographer’s list of best things to do in London if it doesn’t involve a photoshoot!
+This won’t be a photographer’s list of the best things to do in London if it doesn’t involve a photoshoot!
 And you know what they say – A picture is worth a thousand words.
 Cliché but absolutely true.
 Wouldn’t it be nice to have beautiful professional photos taken during your memorable London trip?
 Whether you’re here for your annual holiday or you’re here to celebrate an important milestone (an engagement or a wedding, perhaps?), it’s wonderful to have a gallery of memories that you can keep with you to remember this trip.
 You don’t have to carry that heavy tripod around or ask random strangers to take your photos.
 There is no need for those awful selfie sticks either.

 Having a local photographer take you around London means you don’t just get stunning photos.
 You also get a lovely complimentary tour around some of the most incredible places and corners in this lovely city.